OpenRailAssociation/osrd/editoast/SEAORM_MIGRATION.md

 Validation:

-- run the baseline on a fresh initialized database;
+- run the moved baseline on a fresh initialized database;
-- use `override skip` on a clone produced by the old Diesel stack;
+- use `override skip` on a clone produced by the Diesel baseline;
 - verify `sqlx migrate info` reports identical installed state afterward;
 - verify `sqlx.toml` explicitly configures future `sqlx migrate add` operations as reversible;
 - verify that, when only the baseline remains applied, `sqlx migrate revert` reports that no migration is available to revert and leaves the baseline row installed;